Bosnia and HerzegovinaOfficial Name: Bosnia and Herzegovina

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

 CRIME: The overall crime rate throughout the country remains moderate, although Sarajevo has a consistently high rate of property crime.
-Most criminal activity throughout Sarajevo is in the form of armed robberies, residential break-ins, thefts from motor vehicles, and pick-pocketing.
-In many of these incidents, members of the international community were victims.
-On average, four motor vehicles are stolen in Bosnia and Herzegovina each day.
+Most criminal activity throughout Sarajevo is in the form of armed robberies, residential break-ins, break-ins and thefts of vehicles, and pick-pocketing.
 The persistent difficult economic situation, including an officially reported unemployment rate over 40 percent, may be fueling an increase in criminal aggressiveness.
 Be alert to your surroundings at all times, but in particular, after dark and in locations visited by foreigners such as cafés and restaurants.
 Take normal precautions to protect your property from theft and exercise common sense personal security measures, such as traveling in groups and staying in well-lighted areas after dark.
 Try to avoid confrontations with local citizens resulting from traffic incidents or public disagreements.
 Avoid carrying large sums of money on your person and avoid keeping money in one place.
 Be careful of beggars or others who may be attempting to distract you or directly pick your pocket.
 There are also documented cases of pick-pocketing and other scams to obtain money from foreign passengers aboard public transportation (especially aboard the trams).
-Most local citizens in Bosnia and Herzegovina do not use backpacks.
+Most locals in Bosnia and Herzegovina do not use backpacks.
 People wearing backpacks tend to attract the attention of pickpockets who quite easily gain access to backpacks without the owners’ knowledge.
 Keep purses and bags closed and avoid placing valuables in purses and bags.
 Items placed on the chair next to you, hung on the coat rack, or placed on the back of a chair are more easily stolen or pilfered.

 Don’t buy counterfeit and pirated goods, even if they are widely available.
 Not only are the bootlegs illegal in the United States, if you purchase them you may also be breaking local law.